-- a) review, together with management and the external auditors, and recommend to the Board approval of, the audited annual financial statements and related management's discussion and analysis ("MD&A"), the annual information form ("AIF"), the management information circular ("MIC") and any other related financial or non-financial (as considered appropriate) information in material public disclosure; - b) review, together with management and, where necessary, the external auditors, and recommend to the Board approval of the public release of, the unaudited interim financial statements and related MD&A, and any other related financial or non-financial (as considered appropriate) information in material public disclosure; - c) each reporting period review, together with management and the external auditors: - the appropriateness of, and any changes to, the Company's accounting policies and financial reporting, including the selection or application of accounting principles and the appropriateness of non-GAAP measures; - ii. the accounting treatment, presentation and impact of significant risks and uncertainties, including legal claims and contingencies; - iii. any material relevant proposed changes in accounting standards, securities policies or regulations and all applicable laws or regulations; - iv. key estimates and judgments of management; - v. significant accounting and financial reporting issues and the method of resolution; and - vi. tax and tax planning matters that are material to the financial statements; - d) seek confirmation from management that the Company's annual and interim financial filings, fairly present in all material respects the financial condition, results of operations and cash flows of the Company as of the relevant date and for the relevant periods, prior to recommending to the Board for approval; and - e) satisfy itself that adequate procedures are in place for the review of financial information extracted or derived from the Company's financial statements that is to be publicly disclosed and has not otherwise been reviewed by the Committee.
+- a) review, together with management and the external auditors, and recommend to the Board approval of the annual audited financial statements and related management's discussion and analysis ("MD&A"), the earnings press release, the annual information form ("AIF"), those elements of the management information circular ("MIC") as they relate to the Committee's mandate and any other related financial or non-financial (as considered appropriate) information in material public disclosure; - review, together with management, and, where necessary, the external auditors, and recommend to the Board approval of the public release of the unaudited interim financial statements and related MD&A, the earnings press release and any other related financial or non-financial (as considered appropriate) information in material public disclosure;

+- c) each reporting period review, together with management, and as appropriate with the external auditors: - the appropriateness of, and any changes to, the Company's accounting policies and financial reporting, including the selection or application of accounting principles and the appropriateness and disclosure of non-GAAP and other financial measures; - ii. the accounting treatment, presentation and impact of significant risks and uncertainties, including legal claims and contingencies; - iii. the effect of proposed changes in accounting standards, securities policies or regulations and all applicable laws or regulations; - iv. key estimates and judgements of management; - v. significant accounting and financial reporting issues and their resolution including accounting treatment of significant, unusual or non-recurring transactions; - vi. adjustments raised by the external auditors, whether or not included in the financial statements; and - vii. tax and tax planning matters that are material to the financial statements; - d) seek confirmation from management that the Company's annual and interim financial filings, fairly present in all material respects the financial condition, results of operations and cash flows of the Company as of the relevant date and for the relevant periods, prior to recommending to the Board for approval. - e) satisfy itself that adequate procedures are in place for the review of the Company's public disclosure of financial information extracted or derived from the Company's financial statements and periodically assess those procedures.